 Using Wireshark to filter these packets is the best way to take stock of your network data.
 When your connection is active, thousands of packets are transferring through your network every second.
-This means its vital that you filter out the information you don’t need in order to get a clear picture of what’s going on.
+This means it’s vital that you filter out the information you don’t need to get a clear picture of what’s going on.

 Capture Filters and Display Filters

 Capture Filters and Display Filters are two types of distinct filters that can be used on Wireshark.